-Practitioner members may also have other roles.
+Members may also have other roles.
 For example a member may practice both as a Financial Adviser and also as a Chartered Accountant.

-Regardless of how much time they spend providing financial advice and services, practitioner members must always conduct themselves in accordance with the Code of Ethics, Practice Standards and Rules of Conduct as applicable.
+Regardless of how much time they spend providing financial advice and services, members must always conduct themselves in accordance with the Code of Ethics, Practice Standards and Rules of Conduct as applicable.